fairlearn/fairlearn/docs/faq.rst

     what fairness means for your particular problem.
     We aim to provide a rich discussion of the topic of fairness in machine learning on this website, together with links to the literature.
-    Once you have determined what fairness means for your machine pipeline, you can then work out how to use the various algorithms and fairness metrics which Fairlearn supports to develop models which are *fairer by the standard you have chosen*.
+    Once you have determined what fairness means for your AI system, you can then work out how to use the various algorithms and fairness metrics which Fairlearn supports to develop models which are *fairer by the standard you have chosen*.